brennanbutler01/cs6750-hci/week-4/section-3.4.md

 Frequent users want efficiency, infrequent users need discoverability.

 Cannot design for everyone. but need to design for the actual users.
+Balance our design limitations within the full range of people.

 ### Timelines

+General, routine interactions.
+More attention to user feelings and thoughts than the specifics of the workflows.

 Stretch persona over time.
 Journey maps (but narrower).